haiwen/libsearpc/README.markdown

 part is left to users.

 The serialization/deserialization uses JSON format via json-glib library.
-A JsonObject is returned from server to client after executing the RPC function.
+A serialized json object is returned from server to client after executing the RPC function.
 Each RPC function defined in the server side should take an extra GError argument to report error.
-The returned JsonObject contains three fields:
+The returned json object contains three fields:

 * **ret**:          the return value of the RPC function
 * **err_code**:     error code.
 This field is only set if the RPC function